Siitrev/Super-Geocoder/README.md

 # Super Geocoder
-A webapp that allows user to input a csv file with addresses and returns it longitude and latitude
+A webapp that allows user to input a csv file with addresses and returns it longitude and latitude.
+Made just to practice Flask